Pawel-Mackiewicz/BankApp/wiki/transaction-history-system.md

 The transaction history system is built according to a multi-layered architecture pattern:

-1. **Controller Layer** (`TransactionHistoryController`, `TransactionHistoryRestController`)
+1. **Controller Layer** (`TransactionHistoryRestController`)
     - Handles HTTP requests related to transaction history
     - Implements REST API endpoints for retrieving and exporting data
-    - Passes requests to appropriate services and returns responses to clients
+   - Manages authorization via Spring Security annotations
+   - Exposes REST API interface through `TransactionHistoryRestControllerInterface`

 2. **Service Layer** (`TransactionHistoryService`)
     - Provides a unified interface for operations related to transaction history
     - Verifies user permissions to access transaction data
     - Delegates filtering and sorting tasks to specialized services
     - Coordinates data export in various formats
+   - Manages pagination of results with a limit of 100 recent transactions

 3. **Filtering and Sorting Layer** (`TransactionFilterService`)
     - Implements business logic for filtering transactions based on multiple criteria